evgeniums/cpp-validator/README.md

 # *cpp-validator* (C++ Data Validation Library)

+## Motivation

+It is quite a common task to check if data satisfies specific constraints.
+For example, server backend must check validity of commands came from the clients.
+Another example is a requirement to validate input data in application user interface and show the messages describing validation errors.

+A typical approach for implementing complex data validation is writing nested *if-conditions* or chained invocations of partial validation methods.
+Declarations of the constraints can become intermixed with their implementations so that the constraints are spread over the code which makes it hard to watch and support them.
+Requirement to construct and show messages describing validation errors makes everything still more complicated.

+`cpp-validator` library allows one to declare data constraints with clean statements in certain points of code and apply them in other points of code on demand.
+If needed, the validation error messages are automatically constructed with taking into account the user's locale.

 ## Introduction

-Modern C++ header-only library for validation of variables, objects and containers.
+*cpp-validator* is a modern C++ header-only library for validation of variables, objects and containers.

-*cpp-validator* library can be used to validate:
+The library can be used to validate:
 - plain variables;
-- properties of objects, where a property can be accessed either as object's variable or object's method;
+- properties of objects, where a property can be accessed either as object's variable or object's getter method;
 - contents and properties of containers;
 - nested containers and objects.

 Basic usage of the library includes two steps:

 - first, define a validator using almost declarative syntax;
-- then, apply the validator to objects that must be validated and check the results.
+- then, apply the validator to data that must be validated and check the results.

+The library is suitable for both *post-validation* and *pre-validation*. *Post-validation* stands for validating the object that is already populated with the data. *Pre-validation* stands for validating the data before writing it to the object.
+The same validator declaration can be used in both cases.

 There are a lot of options for validator extension and customization.
 During validation a text report describing an error can be constructed.
 Reports can be widely customised and translated to supported languages.